 Caladiums are winter hardy to USDA zone 9, meaning that they should be able to survive the winter outdoors.
 Even in these areas, though, a heavy mulching of 3 inches (7.5 cm.) is the recommended winter care for caladiums to keep them from dying in the colder temperatures.

 In USDA zones 8 and lower, winter care for caladium bulbs involves digging them up and bringing them inside to go dormant.

 Storing Caladium Bulbs

 Once temperatures begin to fall and stay below 60 F. (15 C.), dig up your caladium bulb with the foliage still attached.
 Don’t try to remove any of the dirt from the roots yet.
 Place your plants in a cool, dark area for 2 to 3 weeks.
 This process will cure the bulbs and cause them to go dormant.

 After a few weeks, cut the tops off level with the soil line.
 Brush away any loose soil, cut out any rotted areas, and apply a fungicide.

 Storing caladium bulbs is easy.
 Store them at 50 F. (10 C.) in a dry place.
 It helps to keep them in sand or sawdust to prevent them from drying out too much.

 Caladiums can also be grown and stored in containers over winter.
-Limit watering to once monthly (to prevent it from drying out completely in soil) and keep in a somewhat dark location.
+Limit watering to once monthly (to prevent them from drying out completely in soil) and keep them in a somewhat dark location.
 Once warm temps and longer days return in spring, the plant should begin regrowing, at which time you can give it additional light and resume normal care.